 This and the next exercise concern the evaluation of the performance of the PIM [1], iSLIP [2], and DRRM [3] scheduling algorithms for VOQ crossbars, using machine simulation.
-You may implement and evaluate these algorithms using any simulator that you are familiar with (e.g. the ns simulator, or your ad hoc simulator), but we suggest that you use the SIM simulator; As referenced below [4], you may find SIM at: http://klamath.stanford.edu/tools/SIM/.
-A local copy of SIM is provided on the csd.uoc.gr machines, at ~hy534/simv2.35.tar.gz, which includes an adaptation of the Makefiles and other files for compilation in our local machines environment.
+You may implement and evaluate these algorithms using any simulator that you are familiar with (e.g. the ns simulator, or your ad hoc simulator), but we can offer the following suggestions/recommendations: